 When combined with cognitive and behavioral therapies, medication-assisted detox can benefit those recovering from benzodiazepine dependence.
 It’s important to note that detox is just the first step on the road to recovery.
 Transitioning to an extended treatment program, such as an inpatient or outpatient program, once detox is completed can help you to address the underlying issues influencing your addiction and build coping skills for the future.
 There are multiple types of treatment for those seeking to get help for Librium addiction, including inpatient or residential programs, partial hospitalization, and other outpatient substance abuse treatment programs.

-If you or someone you know is abusing Librium or other drugs, call our helpline at 1-888-744-0069 to learn about these various treatment types.
+If you or someone you know is abusing Librium or other drugs, call our helpline for free at to learn about these various treatment types.

 Resources, Articles, and More Information